Prenuptial Agreement and Trust

 • The terms should allow for both parties to have somewhere to live and money to live on

 Consider a prenuptial agreement to set out your rights with your new spouse.
-This can save you from financial loss and bitter disputes down the line.
+This can protect against financial loss and bitter disputes down the line.

 • Negotiations